 As a project manager, you need the right tools to help you organize project plans, streamline tasks, and maximize efficiencies for on-time and on-budget delivery.
 Gantt charts and PERT charts both meet those criteria.
 In this post, we’ll dig deeper into what makes these two tools so useful for PMs, when each chart is best utilized, and how you can use them both to plan and monitor your projects for the most successful outcomes possible.

 Gantt charts vs. PERT charts

 Both Gantt charts and PERT charts are tools to help visualize projects from beginning to end, along with the individual tasks associated with them.
-The key difference between the two charts is the way in which they present project data.
+The key difference between the two charts is how they present project data.

-A PERT chart, on the other hand, is structured as a flow chart or network diagram that displays all the project tasks in separate boxes and connects them with arrows to clearly show task dependencies.
-Although PERT — short for Program Evaluation and Review Technique — charts don’t have dates along their x-axes like Gantt charts, the individual boxes that make up PERT charts identify the time needed to complete each task.
+A PERT chart, on the other hand, is structured as a flow chart or network diagram that displays all the project tasks in separate boxes and connects them with arrows to show task dependencies clearly.
+Although a PERT — short for Program Evaluation and Review Technique — chart doesn’t have dates along the x-axis like a Gantt chart, the individual boxes that make up PERT charts identify the time needed to complete each task.

 What is a PERT chart used for?

 The PERT methodology was developed in the 1950s by the U.S. Navy to help manage large, complex projects.
 With a PERT chart, project managers can define all tasks and activities required for the project, then develop a realistic timeframe for project completion.
 PERT charts are also useful in scheduling and coordinating team members to accomplish the project’s tasks.